samheard/digital-first/README.md

 ```
 The frameworks used to create Quasar are node.js and vue.js

-Vue will complain if the node.js version is too old - likely the Ubuntu repository accessed by your package manager has an older vesion
+Vue will complain if the node.js version is too old - likely the Ubuntu repository accessed by your package manager has an older version
 In my case it was 10.* when vue needs >=12.0

 Add a PPA repo to your package lists with